hphelion/documentation/cloudos/manage.administration-dashboard.welcome.md

 <tr style="background-color: white; color: black;">
 <td>  Updates and Extensions </td>
-<td> Access the HP Cloud OS Distribution Network to update and upgrade your cloud while it continues to run. </td>
+<td> Access the HP Helion Cloud OS Distribution Network to update and upgrade your cloud while it continues to run. </td>
 </tr>

 </table>